Employee satisfaction surveys: What are they, best practices and sample questions

 - Is this a topic more suited for a pulse, ad hoc, or lifecycle study?

-When writing a survey question, there are a few guiding goals to keep in mind.
+When writing a survey question, here are just a few examples of the goals to keep in mind:

 The conventional wisdom — which has been supported by most empirical research on the topic over the years — suggests that, in general, questions should be worded to: